 Skip to Content

-Lemon Pasta is simple, light and the perfect meal that come together in under 15 minutes.
+This Lemon Pasta Recipe is simple, light and the perfect meal that comes together in under 15 minutes.
 This pasta dish makes a nice base for the addition of shrimp, chicken or salmon.
+You will love this light, zesty pasta.

 Lemon Pasta with Lemons